openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 # OpenSprinkler Binding

-This binding allows basic control of OpenSprinkler devices.
+This binding allows control of your OpenSprinkler devices.
-Stations can be controlled (turned on or off) and rain sensor state can be read.

 ## Supported Bridges

-* `OpenSprinkler HTTP Bridge` (`http`) is required to communicate with an OpenSprinkler device through the network and should be added first.
+* `OpenSprinkler HTTP Bridge` is required to communicate with an OpenSprinkler device through the network and should be added first.

 ## Supported Things

-* `OpenSprinkler Station` (`station`) is used to control a single station (zone) of a device, e.g. to turn it on or off
+* `OpenSprinkler Station` is for advanced control over a single station (zone) of a device, e.g. to turn it on or off.
-* `OpenSprinkler Device` (`device`) is for getting device-specific information, e.g. if rain was detected
+* `OpenSprinkler Device` is for device-specific controls that usually apply to multiple stations or main unit sensors, e.g. if rain was detected.

 ## Discovery